-9 Gibbs Free Energy
+9 Gibbs Energy

-In this chapter, we will concentrate on chemical processes that happen at constant \(T\) and constant \(P\).41 As such, we will focus our attention on the Gibbs free energy.
+In this chapter, we will concentrate on chemical processes that happen at constant \(T\) and constant \(P\).41 As such, we will focus our attention on the Gibbs energy.

 9.1 Gibbs Equation